lukaszmadrzynski/Website-Update/content/pages/why-us.md

         self:
           textAlign: center
     subtitle: >-
-      Cloud Mountain was co-founded by Lukas Madrzynski and Lynne Lyu, a dedicated team with deep roots in Yunnan and a proven track record in sustainable development.
+      Cloud Mountain was co-founded by Lynne Lyu and Lukas Madrzynski, a dedicated team with deep roots in Yunnan and a proven track record in sustainable development.
     items: